Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 #### Our solution:

-**Our solution consists of the creation of a community platform binding museums and visitors, with the exclusive acess to immersive visit packages.**
+**Our solution consists of the creation of a community platform binding museums and visitors, with the exclusive access to immersive visit packages.**

 In the same platform, the users would have access to a map of the existing museums in specific zones, to news related to their interests, to a community of internauts sharing their recommendations, to a personal community of their closed ones, to a shazam of arts to know the essential about a piece of art in one picture and then to discover the information about the museum in which it is.